While other Democratic presidential candidates focus on early states, Mike Bloomberg has been betting big this winter on Florida.

 Florida’s presidential primary election day is not until March 17, though some mail ballots already have been distributed, and hundreds of thousands more mail ballots are set to go out Thursday.

-No other Democrat has has even reserved TV time for the weeks leading up to the March 17 Florida election on TV stations in Miami, Tampa Bay, Orlando, West Palm Beach, or Jacksonville.
+No other Democrat has even reserved TV time for the weeks leading up to the March 17 Florida election on TV stations in Miami, Tampa Bay, Orlando, West Palm Beach, or Jacksonville.
 President Donald Trump‘s reelection campaign has not placed any ads in those stations either.

 Trump’s campaign shrugged at Bloomberg’s Florida spending.